andrewnzrv/m1-game/README.md

 - You have three lives
 - Destroy 50 warheads to win
 - Play on desktop for better experience
+- Try to find an Easter Egg :)

 [Click here to play](https://andrewnzrv.github.io/star-rickpocalypse/)